-(c) Waste Handling; Maintenance.

-All new and existing perchloroethylene dry cleaners shall comply with the following requirements:

-- (1) Cook or treat all diatomaceous earth filters so that the residue contains 55 pounds or less of VOC per 220 lbs of wet waste material; - (2) The residue from the solvent still shall not contain more than 132 lbs of perchloroethylene per 220 lbs of wet waste material; - (3) Drain all filtration cartridges in the filter housing for at least 24 hours.
-When any filtration cartridge is removed from the filter housing, it shall be placed in a sealed container which does not allow the solvent in the filter to be emitted to the atmosphere; - (4) All perchloroethylene and waste containing perchloroethylene shall be stored in tightly sealed containers which are impervious to the solvent and chemical reaction, so that no perchloroethylene is emitted to the atmosphere; all waste material containing perchloroethylene shall be properly disposed of; - (5) Maintain the system to prevent perceptible leaks of perchloroethylene from gaskets, seals, ducts and related equipment.
+- (ed) Waste Handling; Operations and Maintenance. - All new and existing perchloroethylene dry eleaners cleaning facilities shall comply with the following requirements: - (1) Cook or treat all diatomaceous earth filters so that the residue contains 55 pounds or less of VOC per 220 lbs of wet waste material; - (2) The residue from the solvent still shall not contain more than 132 lbs of perchloroethylene per 220 lbs of wet waste material; - (31) Drain all filtration cartridges in the filter housing for at least 24 hours prior to removal.
+When any filtration cartridge is removed from the filter housing, it shall be placed in a sealed container which does not allow the solvent in the filter to be emitted to the atmosphere, and must be managed and disposed of in accordance with the Vermont Hazardous Waste Management Regulations; - (42) All perchloroethylene and waste containing perchloroethylene shall be stored in tightly sealed containers which are chemically compatible with and impervious to the solvent and chemical reaction, so that no perchloroethylene is emitted to the atmosphere; all waste material containing perchloroethylene shall be properly disposed of Containers for separator water may be uncovered, as necessary, for the proper operation of the machine and still; - (53) Maintain the dry cleaning system to prevent perceptible leaks of perchloroethylene from gaskets, seals, ducts and related equipment.
 An inventory of parts shall be maintained in order to repair all routine malfunctions.
-All perceptible leaks of perchloroethylene liquid or vapor shall be repaired within 24 hours; - (6) All dry cleaning machine doors shall remain open for only as long as necessary to load and unload garments. - (7) Lint traps shall be cleaned weekly and perchloroethylene laden lint placed in a tightly sealed container until properly disposed of. - (d) Inspections. - (1) Compliance with paragraphs (b)(2)(i)(A) and (c)(3) of this subsection shall be determined by means of a visual inspection. - (2) The owner or operator of each perchloroethylene dry cleaner shall perform weekly inspections of the following components in order to comply with the requirements of paragraph (c)(5), either visually or using a halogenated hydrocarbon detector: - (1) Hose connections, unions, couplings and valves; - (2) Machine door gaskets and seating; - (3) Filter head gasket and seating; - (4) Pumps;
+All perceptible leaks of perchloroethylene liquid or vapor shall be repaired within 24 hours.
+If repair parts must be ordered, either a written or a verbal order for those parts shall be initiated within 2 working days of detecting such a leak.
+Such repair parts shall be installed within 5 working days after receipt; - (4) If the temperature at the refrigerated condenser outlet does not meet the value specified in subsection (c)(2)(i)(C), adjustments or repairs shall be made to the dry cleaning system or control device to meet that value.
+If repair parts must be ordered, either a written or verbal order for such parts shall be initiated within 2 working days of detecting such a temperature value.
+Such repair parts shall be installed within 5 working days after receipt; - (65) The owner or operator of a dry cleaning facility shall close the door of each dry cleaning machine immediately after transferring articles to or from the machine and shall keep the door closed at all other times; All dry cleaning machine doors shall remain open for only as long as necessary to load and unload garments. - (76) Lint traps shall be cleaned weekly and perchloroethylene laden lint placed in a tightly sealed container for management and disposal until properly disposed of in accordance with the Vermont Hazardous Waste Management Regulations;